nzrunner/home-assistant/docs/_posts/2023-03-18-welcome-to-my-new-blog.md

 So, this blog, generated using GitHub Pages, making this another feature of GitHub that I've used.
 One of the next blogs will be about the process to get it published.
 And I have to say, it was incredibly frustrating.

 In addition, I wil also be posting about the updates I make to my [Home Assistant configuration](https://github.com/nzrunner/home-assistant).
-Why not ⭐ my repo and follow along.